Construction FAQs

 • How will construction affect access to the theatre?

 • There will be fencing throughout the Miller site, from the main plaza to areas behind the seated section, to maintain safety.
 Restrooms will remain open to the public.
 Beginning in mid-November 2025, additional fencing will line the road along Hermann Park Drive through the plaza and around the Miller Plaza picnic area (the Dining Bosque).
-The Dining Bosque may not be available for picnicking at certain times.
+The Dining Bosque will not be available for picnicking during the Gateway Plaza construction.

 • Can visitors still walk around the hill and lawn?